City and South London Railway: Extension to Euston, 1901-1907

 The proposed railway was to run from the as yet unfinished C&SLR station at Angel to the main-line stations at King's Cross, St Pancras and Euston.
-The I&ER Bill coincided with a rash of other railway Bills encouraged by the successful opening of the Central London Railway (CLR) in 1900 and was considered alongside these by another parliamentary joint committee in 1901.
-The Bill was approved, but the time taken for the committee's review meant that it had to be resubmitted for the 1902 parliamentary session.
+The Islington and Euston Railway Bill coincided with a rash of other railway bills encouraged by the successful opening of the Central London Railway (CLR) in 1900 and was considered alongside these by another parliamentary joint committee in 1901.
+The bill was approved, but the time taken for the committee's review meant that it had to be resubmitted for the 1902 parliamentary session.

-In the 1902 session, the Bill was considered again but was subject to opposition from one of London's other underground railways, the Metropolitan Railway (MR), which considered the proposed extension to be a threat to its service between King's Cross and Moorgate.
+In the 1902 session, the bill was considered again but was subject to opposition from one of London's other underground railways, the Metropolitan Railway (MR), which considered the proposed extension to be a threat to its service between King's Cross and Moorgate.
 The I&ER also submitted a petition to allow the C&SLR to take over the powers of the railway if approved.
-The committee reversed its earlier decision and rejected the Bill.
-In November 1902, the C&SLR submitted a Bill in its own name for the Euston extension as well as the authority to take over the dormant powers of the C&BR.
+The committee reversed its earlier decision and rejected the bill.
+In November 1902, the C&SLR submitted a bill in its own name for the Euston extension as well as the authority to take over the dormant powers of the C&BR.
 At Euston, the railway was to have an interchange with the planned-but-not-yet-built Charing Cross, Euston and Hampstead Railway (CCE&HR).